The UOB One Card Now Offers up to 20% Cashback—but Here’s the Catch (MoneySmart Review 2024)

 uob-one-card-moneysmart-review

-Good news, there is!
-The UOB One Credit Card is one of the best credit cards for cashback benefits, letting you get up to 10% cashback on daily spend and up to 3.33% cashback on all retail spend.
+The UOB One Card has always been one of the best credit cards for cashback benefits, previously letting you get up to 10% cashback on daily spend at popular merchants like Cold Storage, Shopee, and more.
+Now, it’s doubled the cashback to a whopping 20%!

-Let’s see what the UOB One Card looks like in 2024 and if it’s still worth the effort.
+Let’s unpack what the UOB One Card has to offer and if the 20% cashback carrot is worth the effort.

 UOB One Card Review—Is it MoneySmart?